EddieStn/liquid-smoke/README.md

 <img src="static/images/message-4.png">
 <img src="static/images/message-5.png">

+### Messages are triggered as website feedback for users performing actions such as adding to basket/ successful order/ submitting forms...

 ## Features to be implemented
-* If a user is admin, Approve reviews from front-end
+* If the logged in user is the admin/staff, review and approve reviews from the front-end.
+* Provide recommendations to users based on their search/order history.
+* Update product management to see how many products are in stock; get notified if a stock is running low.

 # Technology used
 * HTML